-- 1. Write a summary of the text in English, including the most important points using your own words (approximately 50 words; 1 point). - 2.
+- 1. Write a summary of the text in English, including the most important points using your own words (approximately 50 words; 1 point).
+Answers will vary (if you want to send me question 1 (summary) and 6 (composition) to be corrected personally, please send to manuforpa@gmail.com in pdf format.
+Only questions 1 and 6; the others can be corrected on your own as they are self-evaluation tasks). - 2.
 Mark the following sentences true or false (T/F) according to the text.
 Then write the part (and ONLY that part) of the text which justifies your answer.
 (1 point; 0.25 each) - a.
-Experts suggest that continuing to learn can help you have a higher salary. - b.
-Umberto Eco felt quite bored by his library. - c.
-The books you haven't read yet are said to be worth more than the ones you have. - d.
-It's common knowledge that learning is quicker if you recognise what you don't know. - 3.
+Experts suggest that continuing to learn can help you have a higher salary.
+True.
+"Lifelong learning will help you be happier, earn more, and even stay healthier, experts say." (lines 1-2) - b.
+Umberto Eco felt quite bored by his library.
+False.
+"By providing a constant reminder of all the things he didn't know, Eco's library kept him intellectually hungry and perpetually curious." (lines 7-8) - c.
+The books you haven't read yet are said to be worth more than the ones you have.
+True.
+"Books you have already read are actually far less valuable than unread ones." (lines 9-10) - d.
+It's common knowledge that learning is quicker if you recognise what you don't know.
+True.
+"It's equally well established that the more readily you admit you don't know things, the faster you learn." (lines 17-18) - 3.
 Find words and phrases in the text that correspond in meaning to the words and definitions given here.
-(1 point; 0.25 each) - a. in fact - b. permit - c. huge - d. chance - 4.
+(1 point; 0.25 each) - a. in fact actually (line 6) - b. permit allow (line 10) - c. huge vast (line 14) - d. chance opportunity (line 18) - 4.
 Pronunciation.
 (1 point.
 0.25 each) - a.
-Circle the word not pronounced with /e/: many threat great pleasant - b.
-Circle the word not pronounced with /n/: glove prove love dove - c.
-Circle the word not pronounced with $|\sigma|$: push rush bush cushion - d.
-Find THREE words in the text pronounced with θ as in things - 5.
+Circle the word not pronounced with /e/: many threat great pleasant great - b.
+Circle the word not pronounced with /n/: glove prove love dove prove - c.
+Circle the word not pronounced with /ʊ/: push rush bush cushion rush - d.
+Find THREE words in the text pronounced with /θ/ as in things healthier author thesis - 5.
 Rewrite the following sentences without changing the original meaning.
 Use the word in brackets and / or the expression given, making the necessary changes.
 (1.5 points; 0.5 points each) - a.
-A mechanic repaired my car yesterday.

-b.
-My father is too old to understand computers.
-My father is not ...
+A mechanic repaired my car yesterday. - I ... had/got my car repaired by a mechanic yesterday. - b.
+My father is too old to understand computers. - My father is not ... young enough/so young as to understand computers. - c.

-c.
 To work abroad is OK for me. (mind)

-6. Do you prefer books or the Internet for studying and entertainment?
+- ...
+I don't mind working abroad. - 6.
+Do you prefer books or the Internet for studying and entertainment?
 Justify your opinion. (approximately 120 words; 3 points)